-AFFORDABLE CARE ACT: The impact of the Affordable Care Act (ACA) was addressed in this valuation.
-Review of the information currently available did not identify any specific provisions of the ACA that are anticipated to significantly impact results other than plan design features and fees currently mandated by the ACA and incorporated in the plan designs, which are included in the current baseline claims costs.
-Continued monitoring of the ACA's impact on the Plan's liability will be required.
+FEDERAL LEGISLATION: The impacts of the Affordable Care Act (ACA) and the Inflation Reduction Act (IRA) were addressed in this valuation.
+Review of the information currently available did not identify any specific provisions of the legislation that are anticipated to directly impact results at this time other than plan design features and fees currently mandated by the ACA and incorporated in the plan designs, which are included in the current baseline claims costs, and the anticipation of potential changes to Medicare due to the IRA, which are included in our trend assumption.
+Continued monitoring of the impact on the Plan's liability due to this and other legislation, if applicable, will be required.